openharmony/docs/en/application-dev/application-test/arkxtest-guidelines.md

 2. Do not execute UI test cases in multiple processes.

-#### The failure log contains "dose not exist on current UI!
+#### The failure log contains "does not exist on current UI!
 Check if the UI has changed after you got the widget object"

 **Problem**

 The UI test case fails to be executed.
-The HiLog file contains the error message "dose not exist on current UI!
+The HiLog file contains the error message "does not exist on current UI!
 Check if the UI has changed after you got the widget object".

 **Possible Causes**